anutron/mootools-test-runner/README.md

 ### /ajax_json_echo

 Returns a JSON response of all the GET and POST parameters of your request with an `application/javascript` mimetype.
+Specify a `callback` option if you want to wrap the JSON in a function call.

 ### /ajax_html_echo